Willow: Manufacturing

 Some of humans' earliest manufactured items may have been made from willow.
 A fishing net made from willow dates back to 8300 BC.

-Basic crafts, such as baskets, fish traps, wattle fences and wattle and daub house walls, were often woven from osiers or withies (rod-like willow shoots, often grown in pollards).
+Basic crafts, such as baskets, fish traps, wattle fences and wattle and daub house walls, were woven from osiers or withies (rod-like willow shoots, often grown in pollards).
 One of the forms of Welsh coracle boat traditionally uses willow in the framework.

-Thin or split willow rods can be woven into wicker, which also has a long history.
+Thin or split willow rods can be woven into wicker, which has a long history.
 The relatively pliable willow is less likely to split while being woven than many other woods, and can be bent around sharp corners in basketry.

-Willow wood is also used in the manufacture of boxes, brooms, cricket bats, cradle boards, chairmans and other furniture, dolls, willow flutes, poles, sweat lodges, toys, turnery, tool handles, wood veneer, wands and whistles.
+Willow wood is used in the manufacture of boxes, brooms, cricket bats, cradle boards, chairmans and other furniture, dolls, willow flutes, poles, sweat lodges, toys, turnery, tool handles, wood veneer, wands and whistles.
 In addition, tannin, fibre, paper, rope and string can be produced from the wood.

-Willow is also used in the manufacture of double basses for backs, sides and linings, and in making splines and blocks for bass repair.
+Willow is used in the manufacture of double basses for backs, sides and linings, and in making splines and blocks for bass repair.

 Horticulture

-An aqueous extract of willow bark is used as a fungicide on horticultural nurseries in the European Union and United Kingdom.
+An aqueous extract of willow bark is used as a fungicide in the European Union.
 The willow bark extract is approved as a 'basic substance' product in the European Union and United Kingdom for the control of scab, leaf peach curl and powdery mildew on grapes, apples and peach crops.